 All copyrights of the production are to be given to IMMAP; the consultant/company shall not duplicate any of the work produced under this consultancy to any other customer.

-The consultant/company is expected to.
+The consultant/company is expected to:

 Provide their own HD video camera, ancillary equipment (lighting, microphones, sound gear, gimbal, etc.) and professional video editing software.